-Ecole secondaire Kelvin High School believes that attendance is one of the most important components of academic success.
+École secondaire Kelvin High School believes that attendance is an important component of academic success.
 The expectation is all students attend classes daily and arrive on time.
 Whenever students are absent from class parents need to contact Safe Arrival at 1-855-278-4513, (or download the SchoolMessenger app from the Apple or Google store) to report the absence or late.
 An automated calling system will contact the home every time a student is absent unless a parent/ guardian verifies the absence.
 Parents/guardians are encouraged to contact their child's teacher at any time.
 Additional school supports are available to students experiencing concerning attendance patterns.
 More information about Safe Arrival may be found on the school website.

-Student Travel Absenteeism Form is required for personal trips, medical reasons and sports/ event related trips that are non-school related (3 days or longer).
+Student Travel Absenteeism Form is required for personal trips, medical reasons and sports/event related trips that are non-school related (3 days or longer).
 This form is available on our school website under the Community & Family tab.
-Parents/ guardians, teachers and an administrator must sign the form and parent/guardians must register the absence via Safe Arrival.
+Parents/guardians, teachers and an administrator must sign the form and parent/guardians must register the absence via Safe Arrival.
+Family trips are discouraged during provincial and Kelvin exam periods.